loda-lang/loda-programs/programs/oeis/list3.md

 * [A314896](http://oeis.org/A314896) ([L22 program](314/A314896.asm)): Coordination sequence Gal.4.53.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314898](http://oeis.org/A314898) ([L26 program](314/A314898.asm)): Coordination sequence Gal.5.136.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314899](http://oeis.org/A314899) ([L32 program](314/A314899.asm)): Coordination sequence Gal.6.153.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314954](http://oeis.org/A314954) ([L52 program](314/A314954.asm)): Coordination sequence Gal.4.77.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315019](http://oeis.org/A315019) ([L17 program](315/A315019.asm)): Coordination sequence Gal.6.320.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315020](http://oeis.org/A315020) ([L24 program](315/A315020.asm)): Coordination sequence Gal.4.76.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315032](http://oeis.org/A315032) ([L14 program](315/A315032.asm)): Coordination sequence Gal.4.72.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.